 BFS Capital provides access to both of these (and more), making it possible to fund your business ventures no matter where you are in the startup or ownership process.
-And you can usually receive your approval within just two business days, which means that you can get moving on your business goals more quickly than if you were to obtain a traditional business loan.
+And you can usually receive your approval within just two business days1, which means that you can get moving on your business goals more quickly.

 BFS is Your Business Partner